 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect personal data in our possession, we cannot guarantee the security of data when being transmitted; any transmission of your personal data to us at our site or via email or other transmission method is at your own risk.

 Our site may, from time to time, contain links to and from the websites of third party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.

-Personal data that we collect from you will only be transferred to or stored at a destination outside the European Economic Area ("EEA") or processed by staff operating outside the EEA who work for us or for one of our suppliers if the organisation or country has data protection measures that have been deemed equivalent to those in the EEA or if we have put adequate safeguards in place to ensure equivalent treatment of your personal data.
+Personal data that we collect from you will only be transferred to or stored at a destination outside the UK or processed by staff operating outside the UK who work for us or for one of our suppliers if the organisation or country has data protection measures that have been deemed equivalent to those in the UK or if we have put adequate safeguards in place to ensure equivalent treatment of your personal data.
 By submitting your personal data, you agree to this transfer, storing or processing for the purpose indicated, provided one of the conditions above is met.